Python-SIP/sip/docs/examples.rst

 handwritten code does not use the GIL.  *multi_interpreter_support* specifies that the extension module can be used with multiple interpreters.

-The next line of interest is the :directive:`MinimumABIVersion` directive.
+The next lines of interest are the :directive:`%MinimumABIVersion` directives.
-This specifies the ABI version being targeted.
-This example is so simple that it will work with any ABI version (but *gil_use* and *multi_interpreter_support* will be ignored by ABI versions prior to v14).
+These specify the ABI versions that are supported and their minimum versions.
+The example is unusual in that it supports all ABI versions.
+See :ref:`ref-abi-to-target`.

 Next is the declaration of the :c:func:`fib_n` function to be wrapped.